 Built in 1857, it is the oldest remaining Victorian music hall in the world.
 The venue was a freak show, even an indoor zoo, and in 1896, one of the first moving pictures in Scotland.
 Comic actor Stan Laurel even made his debut stage appearance there in 1906.
 The place was closed by 1938 and forgotten for 60 years until a group of volunteers reopened the music hall.
 Now protected as a category A listed building, it is open to the public for viewing.

-They also have a regular programme with traditional music-hall shows, silent movies nights, comedy clubs & drag scene showcases.
+They have a regular program with traditional music-hall shows, silent movies nights, comedy clubs & drag scene showcases.

 You’ve been warned about the lack of heating, so dress warmly.